intel/torch-ccl/README.md

 [PyTorch](https://github.com/pytorch/pytorch) is an open-source machine learning framework.

-[Intel oneCCL](https://github.com/oneapi-src/oneCCL) (collective commnication library) is a library for efficient distributed deep learning training implementing such collectives like allreduce, allgather, bcast.
+[Intel oneCCL](https://github.com/oneapi-src/oneCCL) (collective commnications library) is a library for efficient distributed deep learning training implementing such collectives like allreduce, allgather, bcast.
 For more information on oneCCL, please refer to the [oneCCL documentation](https://oneapi-src.github.io/oneCCL).

 `torch-ccl` module implements PyTorch C10D ProcessGroup API and can be dynamically loaded as external ProcessGroup.